 Julian (32) was born in Hong Kong and even though he was educated in England and his partner is a quintessential British lass he said “The UK is turning inward.
 I think it will be an economic catastrophe and a cultural Armageddon.
 We just want to move out.
 We are targeting Amsterdam and Berlin.
 I want to be in a place where they look to the future and are not dragging up images of D-Day!”

-Even if the UK leaves with no deal in place, Brits will not need a visa to enter another EU country for short stays.
+Even if the UK leaves with no deal in place, Brits will not need a visa to enter another EU country for short stays on holiday.
 You can continue to travel freely within the EU using your current passport at the time of writing.
-However, when expatriating for a longer period national arrangements will apply.
+However, when expatriating for a longer period to work, national arrangements will apply.
 You should look at the regulations for the country of your choice.
-Some counties are openly welcoming talent especially in the healthcare, tech and innovation sectors.
+You may have sponsored support in a host country by an employer, but may be limited to move within Europe.
+This will be especially tough on self-employed people or contractors who work cross border.
+Individuals residet in Europe will be advised to seek dual nationality if the host country permits that.
+Some countries are openly welcoming talent especially in the healthcare, tech and innovation sectors.

 Other downsides may emerge.
 The Swiss government says it will limit the number of Britons who can enter the country to live and work if Britain leaves the European Union without a deal on March 29.
 Britons will be treated like all other non-EU citizens.
 See resource link below.